 Don’t blame me for being showy.
 There’s no joy quite like a new horn.
 In particular, there’s no joy like a new horn with moving parts.

 This fine elderberry piece called ‘the Wah-wahorn’ is a return to smaller instruments after many years pursuant of giant sound chambers (mostly made of hogweed).
 The reason?
 They work.
-A small hardwood chamber has big, punchy high notes and can still be played in the low register if you must have moments of buzzing.
-Below is the opposite end of the spectrum, from the series of ‘Triplehorns’ made from said hogweed.

 The state of this art is derived from several years experimenting with wooden (or relative natural materials) chambered horns.
 These days, I’m only interested in chambers designed of one piece that self-drain when upended after playing.
 Below is an old prototype of a trombone, complete with moving slide.